Disney World Know Before You Go—9 Essential Tips from Veteran Travelers

 Know Your Deadlines Before You Go to Disney World

 Advanced preparation is necessary—that’s what you need to know before you go to Disney World.
-Genie+ reservations, allow you to skip the regular queue, but if rumored changes take effect in 2024, you’ll need to book your ride time in advance.
+Multipass reservations, allow you to skip the regular queue, but you’ll need to book your ride time in advance.
 Likewise, those always-popular character meals will likely require an advanced dining reservation.

 Here are some deadlines you should know before you go to Disney World: